fatgeekuk/jsonaught/README.md

 # jsonaught
 JSON recursive search library

-If you have a large and deep JSON structure and you and you want to find something in it, this is the library for you.
+If you have a large and deep JSON structure and you want to find something in it, this is the library for you.

 ## Example